souche/flowbased_wiki_cn/Advanced-Features.md

 ### Array ports

-Ports that have indices, and each index can be connected to a port.
+Ports that have indexes, and each index can be connected to a port.
 The user can read and write to independent indices at will.
 Same rules apply as if it was a normal port for blocking.
 In pseudo-code, reading to the index 4 of port "IN" would be:

 `Packet p = read("IN", 4);`

 or

-`Packet p = inports["IN"].read(4)`
+`Packet p = inports["IN"].read(4);`

 etc.